Digit112/brass-post/Implementation.md

 In this case, they may specify up to three pairs of strings.

-## Names
+## Subexpression Labels

-A subexpression may begin with a name followed by a colon:
+A subexpression may begin with a label followed by a colon:

 ```
 New-Animal <species: [-Species] <Dog | Cat | Fish>>
 ```

 This is a named subexpression.
-It is an error for any two subexpressions in a command to have the same name.
+Subexpression names do not need to be unique.

 ## User Entry & Help